 the sperm sample is injected into the uterus through a thin, long, flexible catheter. the entire process is painless and quick. sometimes, insemination will be recommended two days in a row, but in most cases, a single well-timed insemination is all that is needed.

-follow up + additional testing
+follow up + pregnancy test

 a week after ovulation, progesterone levels are tested. for some patients, additional hormone support (such as progesterone) may be prescribed to help prepare the uterine lining for pregnancy.